Scotiabank in the Caribbean and Central America

 Scotiabank has been part of the Caribbean and Central America region since 1889 when the Bank opened its first office in Kingston, Jamaica to support the trade of rum sugar and fish.
 This was the first time a Canadian bank had opened a branch outside the U.K. or the U.S. Scotiabank had a branch in Kingston before the Bank opened a branch in Toronto, Canada, where the Bank's Executive Offices are now located.

 Some 120 plus years later, Scotiabank is the leading bank in the Caribbean and Central America, with operations in 25 countries, including affiliates.
-Scotiabank is the only Canadian bank with operations in four five of the seven Central American countries, namely Costa Rica, Belize, Panama and El Salvador.
+Scotiabank is the only Canadian bank with operations in four five of the seven Central American countries, namely Costa Rica, Belize and Panama.